Why Is My AC Not Blowing Cold Air? These 5 Reasons May Be The Causes

 Shifting gears, let’s talk about refrigerant – the lifeblood of your air conditioning system.
 This chemical is crucial for the cooling process, as it cycles through your system, absorbing and releasing heat to keep your space comfortable.
 If your AC is blowing cool air that’s not quite cold, it could be a sign of low refrigerant levels.

 When there’s not enough refrigerant, your air conditioner can’t perform its cooling magic efficiently, leaving you with a less-than-ideal temperature.
-And as refrigerant is a substance that should be handled with care due to environmental concerns, remedying this problem is best left to the professionals.
+And as refrigerant is a substance that should be handled with care due to environmental concerns, remedying this problem is best left to professional contractors.

 Detecting Refrigerant Leaks